Fifth-Aeon/Fifth-Aeon-Web-Client/README.md

 # Battleship Client

-A client for a websockets based battleshipp game, written using Angular and Typescript.
+A client for a websockets based battleship game, written using Angular and Typescript.

+You can find the coresponding server at (https://github.com/WilliamRitson/Battleship-Server)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.